 Don’t exceed five hours a day during the week and don’t let up on the weekends, which can be a great opportunity to put a bug in people’s ears about your situation.
 Without a plan you’ll end up spinning your wheels, going nowhere quick.

 Networking has always proved to be the best way to look for work.
 Supplement that with LinkedIn.
 Make follow-up calls.
 Even knock on companies’ doors if it’s a possibility.
 Contact your alumni association.
-Call on recruiters.
+Call on recruiters and staffing agencies.

 Spending six hours a day on the Internet is not a good use of your time.
 You’ll feel more productive if you employ a variety of methods; just don’t spread yourself thin.
 Four methods should be fine.